-This article describes the cause and possible solution for screenshot failures with a completely or partially blank screen.
+This article describes the possible causes and solutions for screenshot failures with a completely or partially blank screen.

 - Datto SIRIS